billzee/billzee/README.md

   - My first program was written in BASIC in the 1980s
   - My oldest (still) running production code was written in Ruby
-  - My most successful code (measured in number of users) was written in Javascript (Google Apps Script)
+  - My most successful code (measured in the number of users) was written in Javascript (Google Apps Script)
   - I have written more Python than any other code
-  - Until very recently most of my Python code was written on my iPhone
+  - Until recently, most of my Python code was written on my iPhone
 </details>